Genetics give individuals different types of shoulders. Some might be rounded, whereas others are a little flat.

-Barbell Military Press
+1. Barbell Military Press

 In order to make it truly effective, the barbell needs to come down to the very top of the shoulder caps in order to fully extend the anterior deltoid head and stimulate as many fibers as possible.
 [2

 How-To: You can perform this movement in a variety of ways, but for the purpose of your goal performing the movement seated is going to be the best way to place as much stress as possible directly onto the shoulders without using any other body parts for momentum.

-Dumbbell Arnie Press
+2. Dumbbell Arnie Press

 This variant of the seated dumbbell press is a fantastic way to target every head of the deltoid array in one movement.

 How-To: You start in a seated position with the dumbbells (and palms) facing inwards towards the shoulders before extending overhead and rotating them 180 degrees and outwards so that the palms are facing away from the body at the top of the movement.

-To perform this exercise you should ideally use a bent “EZ” bar; this will accommodate your wrists in a more comfortable manner than a standard barbell leading to your enhanced focus on targeting the muscles without any distractions.
+How-To: Use a bent “EZ” bar; this will accommodate your wrists in a more comfortable manner than a standard barbell leading to your enhanced focus on targeting the muscles without any distractions.

 Ensure that you always squeeze at the very top of the movement and control the negative (downwards element) as this will ensure you fully “attack” the muscles in question.

-Seated Dumbbell Shoulder Press
+4. Seated Dumbbell Shoulder Press

 How-To: To perform this movement you simply need to start with the dumbbells facing outwards (they should be placed just above the shoulder caps) and extend the arms overhead, ensuring you leave a slight bend at the elbow.

-Barbell And Dumbbell Shrugs
+5. Barbell And Dumbbell Shrugs

 Shrugs are a crucial exercise when it comes to targeting the trapezius; this is however only the case when it is performed correctly as discussed earlier.

 How-To: You start with the dumbbells at hip height, just outside of the shoulder girdles and proceed to raise the shoulders up, before squeezing the trapezius at the top and returning them to the starting position.

-Behind The Neck Smith Machine Press
+6. Behind The Neck Smith Machine Press

 Whilst fairly controversial; this exercise is an amazing way to target the posterior deltoids as well as the anterior deltoids together in one seamless movement.